 Want to apply?

-- You can apply for this vacancy through the University of Antwerp’s online job application platform until 16 August 2020.
+- You can apply for this vacancy through the University of Antwerp’s online job application platform.
 Click on 'apply', complete the online application form and don’t forget to include the following document(s): (1) a motivation letter, a detailed CV (including courses, honours, grades, previous work, publications,…) and contact info of two references.

 - The selection committee will review all of the applications as soon as possible after the application deadline.
 As soon as a decision has been made, we will inform you about the next steps in the selection procedure.

 - If you have any questions about the online application form, please check the frequently asked questions or send an email to email@example.com.
 If you have any questions about the job itself, please contact Christine.firstname.lastname@example.org.

 The University of Antwerp received the European Commission’s HR Excellence in Research Award for its HR policy.
 We are a sustainable, family-friendly organisation which invests in its employees’ growth.
 We encourage diversity and attach great importance to an inclusive working environment and equal opportunities, regardless of gender identity, disability, race, ethnicity, religion or belief, sexual orientation or age.
 We encourage people from diverse backgrounds and with diverse characteristics to apply.